net-a-porter-mobile/NSURLSession-Mock/README.md

 ## License

-NSURLConnection-Mock is available under the Apache license.
+NSURLSession-Mock is available under the Apache license.
 See the LICENSE file for more info.